Revyze/interview-setup/README.md

-# interview
+# Interview set-up

 This is the initial state of the repository for the live coding session.
-Its goal is to mimick the core components of our production codebase.
+Its goal is to mimick some of the core components of our production codebase.

 If you prefer to use your own environment, please set up this repository and ensure "Hello World" is properly displayed.